adamBacso/PARSEC_CODE/README.md

 The piece of program running on the Teensy 4.0 inside KACAT

 ## Ground Control Station
-Teh piece of program running on the Teensy 4.0 on the ground
+The piece of program running on the Teensy 4.0 on the ground